lee-zhg/devops101/Lab1/README.md

 2. The `Eclipse Orion Web IDE` tile links to an online Eclipse code editor.

-3. Click the `DELIVER` tile to review the `Delivery Pipeline` window.
+3. Click the `DELIVER` tile to navigate to the `Delivery Pipeline` window.

 	![DevOps Execute Delivery Pipeline](../images/devops_run_delivery_pipeline.png)

 4. Click the `play` icon within the `BUILD` tile to kick off the build process.
-You can observe the building progress within the `BUILD` tile.
-Detail information is available in the `JOBS` section.
+You can observe the building progress within the `JOBS` section of the `BUILD` tile.

 5. Click the `View logs and history` link of the `JOBS` section to view detail information.
     * The `BUILD` stage fetched the source code and tried running the unit tests.
 The test runner script was not found but the tests did not result in failed tests.
 (Note: this should fail however)